tweag/ormolu/README.md

 ## Running on Hackage

 It's possible to try Ormolu on arbitrary packages from Hackage.
-For that execute (from root of cloned repo):
+For that execute (from the root of the cloned repo):

 ```console
 $ nix-build -A hackage.<package>